top of page

 5. Feeling emotional during or after acupuncture

 We welcome all the tears in our Houston acupuncture practice, because we know just how therapeutic and detoxifying crying can be!
 And sometimes – you just can’t help it.
 Emotions are energy, and when we haven’t properly processed or released certain emotions, they can become stuck in our bodies.
 It’s common to ignore or distract ourselves from feeling what’s inside, however, energy work, like acupuncture or reiki, have a way of bringing things to the surface for healing.
 During acupuncture, as your muscles begin to relax and release, and energy begins to move and stir things up inside of you, some feel the need to spontaneously laugh...or cry.
-Others will begin to spill about the things that are leading to feelings of anger or bitterness.
+Others will begin to spill about the things that are leading to their feelings of anger or bitterness.
 You should never feel embarrassed or shy about any of these responses.
 We welcome them (and trust us, it happens a lot!).

 Some people feel okay during their sessions, but will begin to feel more sensitive or teary-eyes in the days following their session.
 We encourage you to offer yourself the gift of rest, stillness and alone time, to adequately process these feelings.
 Journaling can also be helpful.
 As your emotional load becomes lighter, so often physical symptoms will also begin to improve.